mphillipsneuro/NMDAR_KineticModeling/README.md

 Start with "Tutorial" file for walkthrough.

-Note: while designed for NMDA receptors, this should work with any ion channel model that uses .SCOP or .MOD model files.
-Can be used as a replacement for the now-defunct SCoP program.
+Note: while designed for NMDA receptors, this can be adapted for use with any ion channel model that uses .SCOP or .MOD model files.
+Can be used as a replacement for the SCoP modeling package.